baseoursteps/faang/README.rst

 	Given an map of land(1) and water(0) count all the islands.
 Any two pieces of land form an island vertically or horizontally.

+13. Merge intervals

+	Given a set of intervals, merge them if possible.